mauroalberti/geoSurfDEM/README.md

 # geoSurfDEM

 geoSurfDEM is a C++ command-line application for calculating intersection points between 3D geosurfaces and DEMs.

+*As of November 2016, an alpha-state Fortran 95-03 application for estimating the local attitude of geological surfaces given intersection point on a topographic surface is being developed.
+It is available in the 'invert' branch, and is stored in the 'Invert' folder.*

 ###Rationale

 The determination of the theoretical intersections between digital 3D geological surfaces and topography could be of potential help for studying the field attitudes of natural geological surfaces, as mapped from outcrops or from aerial and satellite images.
 Since geological structures have complex geometries, the analysis of the relationships between 3D surfaces and topography requires tools that can process 3D geological surfaces.

 geoSurfDEM aims at determining: